STAIR-Lab-CIT/AR_PretrainedModels/README.md

 ## Codebase
 Codes for models and training scripts etc. are based on the codebase “SlowFast” of Meta Research (https://github.com/facebookresearch/SlowFast/tree/main).
-Users have to install first “slowfast” before using pretrained models.
+Before using pretrained models, users have to first install “slowfast”.

-## 事前学習方式
+## Pretraining methods
 1. MAE (Masked AutoEncoder)
 Title: [Masked Autoencoders As Spatiotemporal Learners](https://arxiv.org/abs/2205.09113)